-Everything you need to know about the Kakhovskaya HPP disaster
+Everything you need to know about the Kakhovka HPP disaster

 President Volodymyr Zelenskyy called an emergency meeting of the National Security Council in the early hours of 6 June.

-In addition to the full attendance of the Security Council, including Zelenskyy himself; Oleksiy Danilov, Secretary of the National Security Council; Andriy Yermak, Head of the Office of the President; Valery Zaluzhny, Chief of the Armed Forces of Ukraine; other law enforcement officers and Foreign Minister Dmytro Kuleba, the following were invited to the meeting:
+In addition to the full attendance of the Security Council, including Zelenskyy himself; Oleksii Danilov, Secretary of the National Security Council; Andrii Yermak, Head of the Office of the President; Valery Zaluzhny, Chief of the Armed Forces of Ukraine; other law enforcement officers and Foreign Minister Dmytro Kuleba, the following were invited to the meeting:

 Acting Minister of Ecology Oleksandr Krasnolutskyi;